 Broan’s solar-powered attic ventilator has a low profile and comes in two finishes to blend in with your roof.
 The durable plastic can also handle a coat of paint if you prefer, but at about nine inches high, it shouldn’t draw much attention on your roof.
 This one is made of UV-stabilized ABS Plastic, stainless steel fasteners, galvanized steel bracket, and tempered glass solar panel.

 However, with certain types of roofing materials, it may stick out more than some consumers prefer.
 Painting can help it blend in, but for most of us, if we can’t see it, it’s not an issue.

-Besides, if the point is getting air circulating, Broan’s fan delivers.
+Besides, if the point is getting air circulation, Broan’s attic fan delivers.
 And, unlike other similar models, its solar panels don’t require direct sunlight to keep the fan going.
-Indirect sunlight will still spur the blades to spin, meaning even on overcast days you’ll still have a cooler attic.
+Indirect sunlight will still spur the blades to spin, meaning even on overcast days you’ll still have a cooler attic temperature.

 - Works with indirect sunlight

 - Plastic housing may deteriorate faster than metal

 HQST’s roof-mount solar-powered fan is the answer to many consumers’ challenges with roof-mounted solar panels: it has an angled frame to adjust the panel.
 That, along with the aluminum housing, makes it easy to place the panel in an optimal spot.

 - 30-watt solar panel